dakotamm/research_blog/_posts/2023-11-15-IC-troubleshooting.md

 4. What's the correlation between environmental indicators and events (i.e., the Blob, PDO, ENSO) that correlate with these trends?
 5. Are there significant events that warrant further study, like the Blob?

-I have not spent time since late summer on observational data analysis, but I would love to pick this back up soon.
+I have not spent time since late summer on observational data analysis, but I would love to pick this back up soon!

 ### Pivot to LO Initial Conditions

-After this initial data analysis, we decided that I would lead a brief detour and work on LiveOcean initial conditions to create a new "baseline" 2017 model run alongside Aurora's traps integration.
+After this initial data analysis, we decided that I would spearhead a brief detour in my data analysis and work on LiveOcean initial conditions to create a new "baseline" 2017 model run alongside Aurora's traps integration.
 My goal was to apply my VFC (volume-from-casts) framework to fill state variables (i.e., salt, temperature, DO, NO3, NH4, DIC, and TA) from more observations.
 Previous initial conditions relied on only Ecology observations within the Salish Sea.
 Building this took some time, but I was able to create initial conditions using windows around January 1, 2017.
 However, the spatiotemporal resolution of casts especially during winter months and in large areas such as the Strait of Georgia led to questionable initial conditions.
 Also, the code architecture (VFC) was questionable for this application...

 ### VFC Refinement

-Part of creating these initial conditions elucidated some issues that arise with my bespoke VFC method that I've spent some time the last year developing.
-In particular, I was unable to capture overlapping casts (more detail can be found in previous blogposts...) and the method was fairly inefficient, as each different spatiotemporal segment required a new nearest-neighbor search to be performed.
-This created different grid segmentations which led to more gappy initial conditions (i.e., sections missing data given data low data availability) and data loss if casts were overlapping in a given period (say, using two-month windows where Ecology samples monthly in the same location!).
-So, I spent time rewriting my VFC method to use Parker's TEF segments and create static regions.
+Part of creating these initial conditions elucidated some issues that arise with my VFC method that I've spent some time the last year developing.
+In particular, I was unable to easily capture overlapping casts (more detail can be found in previous blogposts...) and the method was fairly inefficient, as each different spatiotemporal segment required a new nearest-neighbor search to be performed and the grid to be uniquely segmented.
+This created different grid partitions which led to more gappy initial conditions (i.e., sections missing data given data low data availability) and data loss if casts were overlapping in a given period (say, using two-month windows where Ecology samples monthly in the same location!).
+So, I spent time rewriting my VFC method to use Parker's TEF segments and create static grid segmentation (that is, temporally constant).

 Additionally, this refinement uses linearly interpolated "average" casts for each spatiotempoeral segment.
 These average casts are depth-binned averages of all casts in within the given spatiotemporal segment.
 For example, here's a plot of September 2012 in Hood Canal.
 There are plots to show the locations of applicable casts, data profiles, and then the average casts for each variable in black.